brunoanken/brunoanken/README.md

 ## My tech stack

 ### I'm currently working mainly with:
-- Microfrontends with React, JavaScript and Redux
+- Microfrontends with React, JavaScript, Redux, HTML, CSS and CSS-in-JS
 - Microservices with Go
 - AWS and Terraform